magikghost/recur-macOS/using-the-modulation-parameters.md

 # Using modulation parameters

-The newer branches contain _modulation_ functionality, intended mostly to be used creatively with sources of external control like OSC and sound reactivity, and also internal sources like the LFOModulationPlugin.
+The newer branches contain _modulation_ functionality, intended mostly to be used creatively with sources of external control like OSC or MIDI, and also internal sources like the LFOModulationPlugin or SoundReactPlugin.

 ## How it works